May 12, 2026 General Election

 Performance Scorecard

-Based on governing track record, policy substance, and campaign commitments kept across 8 key areas.
+Based on governing track record, policy substance, and campaign commitments across 14 key areas.

 Methodology